 In any event, the Receiving Party is liable for any disclosure by the Authorized Persons to any other person.

-The Receiving Party may only issue news releases, public announcements or any other form of publicity concerning the Supply Terms if it has first obtained the Disclosing Party’s written consent.
+The Receiving Party may only issue news releases, public announcements or any other form of publicity concerning the Agreement if it has first obtained the Disclosing Party’s written consent.

-The Receiving Party's obligations do not apply to Confidential Information:

-if the same information is in or enters the public domain, other than by breach by the Receiving Party or any of its Authorized Persons of these Supply Terms;

-known to the Receiving Party on a non-confidential basis before disclosure under these Supply Terms, at the time of first receipt, or becomes known to the Receiving Party or any of its Authorized Persons after disclosure under these Supply Terms without similar restrictions from a source other than the Disclosing Party, as evidenced by written records; or

-is or has been developed independently by the Receiving Party without reference to or reliance on the Disclosing Party's Confidential Information.

 A Receiving Party shall exercise no lesser security or degree of care than that party applies to its own Confidential Information of an equivalent nature, but in any event not less than the degree of care that a reasonable person with knowledge of the confidential nature of the information would exercise.

 Confidential Information provided by one party to the other party is provided for the benefit of that party only and may only be used for the purposes for which it is disclosed.